codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 Install the Xorg display server.

 ```
-# pacman -S xorg
+[root@archiso /]# pacman -S xorg
 ```

 Install `plasma`, `plasma-wayland-session`, and `kde-applications`.

 ```
-# pacman -S plasma plasma-wayland-session kde-applications
+[root@archiso /]# pacman -S plasma plasma-wayland-session kde-applications
 ```

 Enable the SDDM display manager and Network Manager.

 ```
-# systemctl enable sddm.service
+[root@archiso /]# systemctl enable sddm.service
-# systemctl enable NetworkManager.service
+[root@archiso /]# systemctl enable NetworkManager.service
 ```

 Exit from chroot.

 ```
-# exit
+[root@archiso /]# exit
 ```

 Shutdown.

 ```
-# shutdown now
+root@archiso ~ # shutdown now
 ```

 Remove the live USB/medium and power back on.
 ___
 ## Summary
 Congratulations!
 You now have a working Arch Linux system which you have designed based on your choices and preferences.
+Arch, by default, is a rolling-release distribution.
+This means that you shouldn't have to install it more than once for any system.
+One of the benefits (and drawbacks) of being a rolling release like Arch, is that you are always on the cutting edge (and sometimes bleeding edge) of system and software updates which, at times, can be unstable.
+Arch is an excellent distribution for a personal workstation or development machine.
+However, you should avoid deploying Arch on critical machines which are intended to run in a production environment.
+If (or when) you run into trouble, the [Arch Wiki](https://wiki.archlinux.org/) will be an excellent source of any further configuration, troubleshooting, or general/specific knowledge about a given topic.

-The journey of a thousand miles has just begun with one step.
-There is much more to install, configure, tweak, and learn.
+This was just the beginning; there is much more to install, configure, tweak, and learn.
 I hope that you have enjoyed this guide and have gained some insight into the installation of Arch Linux.
 You can now boast to your friends and colleagues about your distro of choice.
 Don't hesitate to sprinkle in the occasional, "By the way, I use Arch" in casual conversations.
-For more information